Director, Smithsonian Cultural Rescue Initiative

-Corine lectures and writes about the importance of cultural property protection during natural disasters and armed conflict.
-She holds a BGS from the University of Nebraska-Omaha and dual MA degrees in Art History and Political Science from the University of Kansas.
+Wegener lectures and writes about the importance of cultural property protection during natural disasters and armed conflict.
+Wegener has a bachelor’s degree in Political Science from the University of Nebraska Omaha and MA degrees in Political Science and Art History from the University of Kansas.